ccg-v/inception/README.md

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`docker run -it wordpress:beta-6.8-php8.3`

-Available versions can be checked at Docker registries (e.g. https://hub.docker.com/)
+Available versions can be checked at Docker registries (e.g. https://hub.docker.com/).
+In terminal, we can also run `docker search wordpress`

 ---------------------------